NicoOhler/Notes/Mathematik/Statistik/Computational Methods/Scientific vs Statistical Significance.md

 ### Example
 + ![[Pasted image 20230115134843.png]]
 + ![[Pasted image 20230115135035.png]]
-+ no practical improvement for feature
++ statistical but no practical improvement for feature 1
++